 In every instance over these years NARA has collaborated with agencies with much larger research budgets in funding research projects.
 NARA has often contributed “pennies on the dollar” to such projects.

 This post was written by guest blogger David McMillen, External Affairs Liaison in the Department of Strategy and Communications.
-I invite you
+I invite you to join me on Tuesday, April 12, 2011 for the Media Access to Government Information Conference (MAGIC) at the National Archives downtown.
+The goal of the conference is to discuss how technology might improve access … Continue reading Muckraking for the 21st Century

 Being a journalist in this digital and new media age presents challenges and frustrations of tracking down and accessing Federal, State, and Local government information needed to produce responsible and accurate news products.
 Read today’s blog for an invitation to a free conference co-sponsored by NARA and Duke University on April 12, focusing on ways that journalists and researchers may better discover, access, and use digital government information.